ssiyad/delete-itt/README.md

 ### Usage
 Mention the bot in reply to a message you want to delete.
 Bot will setup a poll with a certain number of required votes.
-You could try /help to see additional configuration options
+You could try `/help` (in a group) and `/start` for additional info.